 Step #4: How to earn editorial links

-Earning editorial links from authority sites will really skyrocket your link building strategy.
+Earning editorial links from authority sites will really skyrocket your external link building strategy.
 But, to earn those links, you have to provide immense value.
 You can’t just put some text together and pray for miracles.
 Did you know that over 2 million blog posts are published daily?

 Link building can be stressful, but’s easier if you focus on creating link-worthy and sharable content.
 If you create great content consistently, people will naturally (on their own) cite, recommend, share, link, tweet and send links to your page.